sakinasawal/sakinasawal/README.md

 - 👋 Hi, I’m @sakinasawal
-- 👀 I’m interested in software tester / engineer / quality control / quality assurance
+- 👀 I’m interested in mobile developer | software engineer | software tester
-- 🌱 I’m currently learning bachelor information technology (hons.) information system engineering
+- 🌱 I’ve done my study in bachelor information technology (hons.) information system engineering
-- 💞️ I’m looking to collaborate on company who want to hire me as software tester / software engineer (java)
+- 💞️ I’m looking to collaborate on company who want to hire me as mobile developer
-- 📫 You can reach via email nurulsakinasawal@gmail.com or 0126901355.
+- 📫 You can reach via email nurulsakinasawal@gmail.com

 <!---
 sakinasawal/sakinasawal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.